What do I need to start a cherry shrimp tank?

 Let’s talk about water parameters.
 Ensuring the right water conditions is crucial for the health and happiness of your cherry shrimp.
 But how do you achieve this?

 First, let’s understand what “suitable” water parameters mean for cherry shrimp.
 They thrive in a pH range of 6.5 to 8.0, with a temperature between 20°C to 26°C (68°F to 79°F).
-They prefer a general hardnessOpens in a new tab.
-(GH) of 4-8 dGH and a carbonate hardness (KH) of 3-15 dKH.
+They prefer a general hardness (GH) of 4-8 dGH and a carbonate hardness (KH) of 3-15 dKH.
 The total dissolved solids (TDS) should be between 150-250 ppm, and the ammonia, nitrite, and nitrate levels should be as close to zero as possible.

-Achieving these parameters isn’t about adjusting your tap waterOpens in a new tab. to fit these exact numbers.
+Achieving these parameters isn’t about adjusting your tap water to fit these exact numbers.
 Instead, it’s about creating a stable environment where changes are minimal.
 Rapid fluctuations in water parameters can stress your shrimp, leading to health issues or even death.

-Start by testing your tap waterOpens in a new tab. to understand its baseline parameters.
+Start by testing your tap water to understand its baseline parameters.
 You can use a water testing kit for this.
 If your tap water is close to the ideal range for cherry shrimp, you’re in luck!
 Regular water changes and good tank maintenance should keep your parameters stable.

-If your tap water is far off the mark, consider using a shrimp-specific water conditioner or remineralizer.
+If your tap water is far off the mark, consider using a shrimp-specific water conditionerOpens in a new tab. or remineralizer.
 These products adjust the GH, KH, and pH to create suitable conditions for shrimp.
 Remember to add them gradually and monitor your water parameters closely.

 One crucial aspect not to forget is dechlorination.
 Tap water often contains chlorine or chloramines, which are harmful to shrimp.
 Always use a dechlorinator when adding new water to your tank to neutralize these chemicals.